Hi, I’m Alex and I love to share my experience and suggestions to manage the humidity levels in any area, maybe it’s your home. I...Read more

-As the drainage depends on gravity, you must need to place the dehumidifier at least 6-inches above from the drainage point.
+As the drainage depends on gravity, you just need to place the dehumidifier at least 6-inches above from the drainage point.

 Steps for Draining:

-4. Turn on the dehumidifier for next operation.
+- 4. Turn on the dehumidifier for the next operation.

 A pump can elevate the water level horizontally and vertically.
 The set-up of a condensate pump with the dehumidifier is quite simple too.